thi-ng/umbrella/packages/csv/README.md

 ## About

-Customizable, transducer-based CSV parser/object mapper and transformer
+Customizable, transducer-based CSV parser/object mapper and transformer.

 Partially ported and extended from the Clojure versions of the [ws-ldn-1](https://github.com/thi-ng/ws-ldn-1/blob/master/src/ws_ldn_1/day1/csv.clj)